-Business activities that are not covered by the general categories of trading standards law
+Business activities that are not covered by the other categories of Trading Standards law

-You'll still need to read the Quick Guides that cover what, where and how you sell, but you may find that you can't find specific information on your business.
+You'll still need to read the Quick Guides that cover what, where and how you sell, but it may be that you can't find specific information on your business.